aandrewjuan1/tasktest/Docs/llm-workflow-guide.md

    - Response format (JSON only, no markdown)
    - Required fields
    - No extra text before/after JSON
+   - Must conform to the provided JSON schema for the detected intent + entity type (field names, types, required/optional fields)

 5. **Tone & Behavior**
    - Be concise